numb86/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 - Once you see the potential of dbt and what it can do for your organization, sign up for a free trial of [dbt Cloud](https://www.getdbt.com/signup).
 It's the fastest and easiest way to deploy dbt today!
 - Check out the other [quickstart guides](/quickstarts) to begin integrating into your existing data warehouse.

-Additionally, with your new understanding of the basics of using dbt Core with DuckDB, consider optimizing your setup by documenting a project, committing changes and, scheduling a job.
+Additionally, with your new understanding of the basics of using dbt Core with DuckDB, consider optimizing your setup by documenting a project, committing your changes and, scheduling a job.

 ### Document a job